How to use the Calendar Screen?

 Step-by-Step Guide: Calendar Screen

-This guide explains how to configure and use the Calendar Screen.
+This guide provides detailed, sequential instructions for configuring a Calendar Screen in ARPIA.
 Follow these steps to transform your date-based data into an interactive calendar.

 Before You Begin